This is your brain on the internet

 We endlessly click from one website, app, social media profile to another and then another and another.

-This kind of behavior can rapidly affect our daily lives – Especially, when it comes to effectively balancing our time, energy and attention.
+This kind of behaviour can rapidly affect our daily lives.
+Especially, when it comes to effectively balancing our time, energy and attention.

 If not kept in check our obsessive browsing habits can lead to a compulsive addiction, and even digital dementia!